BUFFINGTON: Benton the bigot

 Fischer then again openly injected race into the discussion.

-"She will be the first female president, but we're still looking for a person of color or black person as president...," Fischer said mockingly, a slap at both former president Obama and Harris, both of whom are of mixed-race heritage.
+"She will be the first female president, but we're still looking for a person of color or black person as president...," Fischer said mockingly, an obvious racial slap at both former president Obama and Harris, both of whom are of mixed-race heritage.

 There's a lot of other nutty stuff said during the show, but you get the drift.